team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/thumba-karawila.md

 - Epilacna larvae

 **Symptoms:**
-- **Epilacna larvae:**
 - The larvae are pale yellow and covered with branched spines.
 The larvae and adult beetles feed on the leaf tissue.
 - Infestation can stunt the growth of seedlings and mature plants.

 **Control method:**
-- **Epilacna larvae:**
 - Spray neem oil
 - Introduce natural parasitoid ladybird beetles.

 ### Disease Control
 **Disease type:**